nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

             print('Created Database!')
 ```

-## c.
-Quick test:
+\
-I ran my project ...
+I will do a quick test to see if my **nnote-app** can interact with the DB
 ```bash
 python .\main.py
 ```

-... and voila, the *nnote* succesfully connect to MySQL Database on local and created 2 tables: `user` and `note` just as how I wanted.
+... and voila, the **nnote-app** succesfully connect to MySQL Database on local and created 2 tables: `user` and `note` just as how I wanted.
 ![image](/images/nnote/localdb-test1.png)

 Now, all we need to to pack all the dependencies into `requirements.txt` and get ready to build a docker image.
-But before that, we have one issue...
+But before that, I need **Gunicorn**

-## d.
-Gunicorn
+**Gunicorn**

-While Flask is great for development, its server is not suitable for concurrent traffics, which we need after moving the project to AWS.
-I choose Gunicorn **[2]** to handle this issue.
+While Flask is great for development, its server is not suitable for concurrent traffics in production envrinonment.
+I choose Gunicorn **[2]** to handle Flask's shortcoming.

 \
 To install...